dragomirdev/DataTachyonPlatform/cicd/jenkins/README.md

 ## Add Credentails Page in Jenkins

+This step enables the jenkins to connect using a given credentials which we are configuring.

 ### Pre-Requisite Steps:

 1. Make sure the user say 'dtpuser' with which the Jenkins wants to login to a target VM has got the DTPUser user created using the following scripts.